 return to basketball

 How Long Does it Take to Get Back Into Basketball Shape?

-The time frame for returning will depend on how long you were away from basketball (whether due to an injury, illness, etc.), but generally speaking it takes about six months before your return is complete and you’re back to playing at the level that you were before.
+The time frame for returning will depend on how long you were away from basketball (whether due to an injury, illness, etc.)

+return to basketball